IBM Cloud Docs

 Virtual Private Endpoints

-This document covers all the IBM Cloud Databases: Databases for DataStax, Databases for Elasticsearch, Databases for EnterpriseDB, Databases for etcd, Databases for MongoDB, Databases for PostgreSQL, Databases for Redis, IBM Cloud® Databases for MySQL, and Messages for RabbitMQ.
+This document covers all the IBM Cloud Databases: Databases for PostgreSQL, Databases for MongoDB, Databases for Redis, Databases for Elasticsearch, IBM Cloud® Databases for MySQL, Messages for RabbitMQ, Databases for EnterpriseDB and Databases for etcd.

-IBM Cloud® Virtual Private Endpoint (VPE) for IBM Cloud® Virtual Private Cloud provides connection points to IBM services on the IBM private network from your VPC network.
+IBM Cloud® Virtual Private Endpoint (VPE) provides connection points to IBM services on the IBM private network from your VPC network.

 Using Virtual Private Endpoints